Flash BRT: Veirs Mill Road (MD 586) corridor

-Scheduled to open circa 2028, the Veirs Mill Road (MD 586) corridor is planned to run along Veirs Mill Road between Wheaton and Rockville Metrorail stations.
-The initial plan includes 11 stations, with a possible future extension to Montgomery College's Rockville campus.
+Scheduled to open circa 2028, the Veirs Mill Road (MD 586) corridor is planned to run along Veirs Mill Road between Wheaton Metrorail station and Montgomery College's Rockville campus.
 This corridor will use hydrogen cell buses.

 MD 355 corridor

 Scheduled to open circa 2029, the MD 355 corridor is planned to begin at Friendship Heights Metrorail station and run northwest along Maryland Route 355 through Rockville, Gaithersburg, and Germantown and end at Clarksburg Outlets.

 North Bethesda corridor

 This proposed route would run from North Bethesda Metrorail station to Montgomery Mall.
 Early planning work is under way as of 2023 but an opening date has not been announced yet.

 New Hampshire Avenue (MD 650) corridor

 This proposed route would run along New Hampshire Avenue between Fort Totten Metrorail station and Colesville Park and Ride.
 Early planning work is under way as of 2023 but an opening date has not been announced yet.